 COMMON BRAND NAME(S): Entocort EC

-USES: This medication is used to treat a flare/attack of a bowel condition called Crohn's disease.
-While budesonide does not cure this condition, it may decrease symptoms such as pain and diarrhea.
+USES: This medication is used to treat certain bowel conditions (such as Crohn's disease, ulcerative colitis).
+While budesonide does not cure these conditions, it may decrease symptoms such as pain and diarrhea.
 Budesonide is an anti-inflammatory drug (corticosteroid hormone).
 It works by decreasing the body's natural defense response (immune response).

 HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using budesonide and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.

-Take this medication by mouth, usually once daily before your morning meal, or as directed by your doctor.
+Take this medication by mouth with or without food as directed by your doctor, usually once daily in the morning.
 Take this medication by mouth with a full glass of water (8 ounces/240 milliliters) unless your doctor directs you otherwise.
-Swallow the capsules whole.
-Do not crush or chew the capsules.
-Doing so can keep the drug from being released properly into the colon and may increase side effects.
+Swallow this medication whole.
+Do not crush or chew.
+Doing so can release all of the drug at once, increasing the risk of side effects.
+If you are using the extended-release tablets, do not split the tablets unless they have a score line and your doctor or pharmacist tells you to do so.
+Swallow the whole or split tablet without crushing or chewing.

 The dosage and length of treatment are based on your medical condition and response to treatment.